CarolinaControl/Epson-TM-T88VI-Home-Assistant/README.md

 ```
 ### YAML for todoist grocery list
-This requires integrations such as
+This requires integrations such as and a list named "grocery list".
 [Todoist](https://www.home-assistant.io/integrations/todoist/),
 [ToDo](https://www.home-assistant.io/integrations/todo/),